invrainbow/codeperfect/docs/docs/generate-implementation.md

 ![](/generate-implementation.png)

-Here, the cursor is on top of the `AmplitudeEvent` type.
+Here, the cursor is on top of the `Foo` type.

 Run `Refactor` &gt; `Generate Implementation`.
 This will present you with a menu to select an interface (fuzzy-search enabled).
 For this example, we'll select